dragthor/dragthor.github.com/_posts/2015-11-10-windows-10-universal-font-icons.markdown

 permalink: /windows-10-universal-font-icons/
 categories: windows-app
 ---
 Finding Windows 10 Universal font icons and viewing them visually can be difficult to locate.
-[This page](https://msdn.microsoft.com/en-us/library/windows/apps/jj841126.aspx) provides a list of fonts (and their symbols) and guidelines for using the Segoe MDL2 icons for Windows 10 Store Apps - https://msdn.microsoft.com/en-us/library/windows/apps/jj841126.aspx
+[This page](https://msdn.microsoft.com/en-us/library/windows/apps/jj841126.aspx) provides a list of fonts (and their symbols) and guidelines for using the Segoe MDL2 icons for Windows 10 Store Apps.

 A ```Styles/FontSizes.xaml``` entry might look something like -